la2050/archive/_projects/2016/explore-los-angeless-past-present-and-future-in-augmented-reality-through-perceptoscope.md

   We hope that deployments can be long lasting, and that each deployment's experiences will be dynamic and novel to encourage the revisitation of a space for years to come.
-project_image_2: 1517216783741-team89.jpeg
-empty_column_1: ''
 organization_name: Perceptoscope
 organization_website: www.perceptoscope.com
-organization_name_2: Perceptoscope
-organization_activity: >-
-  Perceptoscope connects people to places through public art and technological experimentation.
-We primarily focus on using public augmented reality viewers to help places tell their story to visitors.
-ein: ''

 ---